cmgchess/facemash-v2/README.md

 ### Contributing
 This project is open-source and contributions are welcome.
 If you have any suggestions or would like to contribute to the project, please feel free to submit a pull request or open an issue.

+### License
+FaceMash is an open-source project released under the MIT License.